sabbariplex/Upwork-Coverletter-Generator/TEMPLATES_README.md

-# 🚀 AI Templates Configuration
+# 🚀 Dynamic AI Templates Configuration

-This guide explains how to customize the AI proposal templates in the Upwork Cover Letter Generator extension.
+This guide explains how the new dynamic AI proposal template system works in the Upwork Cover Letter Generator extension.

+## 🎯 How It Works

+The extension now generates templates **dynamically** using GPT based on meta prompts, rather than using predefined static templates.
+This provides much more flexibility and customization.

+### Key Features:
+- **Dynamic Generation**: Templates are generated on-demand using GPT
+- **Meta Prompt Driven**: Templates are created based on your meta prompt rules
+- **Caching**: Generated templates are cached to avoid unnecessary API calls
+- **Server API Key**: Uses your server-provided OpenAI API key
+- **Real-time Preview**: Generate and preview templates instantly

 ## 📁 Template Files

-The templates are stored in a clean, separate file for easy modification:
+The template system has been restructured:

+- **`src/background.js`** - Contains the dynamic template generation logic
-- **`src/templates/aiTemplates.js`** - Main templates file
+- **`src/templates/aiTemplates.js`** - Contains template metadata and default meta prompts
-- **`src/settings/Settings.js`** - React component that uses the templates
+- **`src/settings/Settings.js`** - React component for template management

-## 🎯 Available Templates
+## 🎯 Available Template Types

-The extension includes 6 pre-built templates:
+The extension includes 6 template types with default meta prompts:

 1. **🌐 Universal** - Works for any job type
 2. **💻 Software/Apps Development** - For programming jobs